 My friend Francesca makes the trip from her small town near the pesto-epicenter of Genoa, Italy to San Francisco once or twice a year - this time (lucky for us) she brought her mom and two-year old son Mattia.
 Her mom makes a beautiful pesto (and perfectly light, potato gnocchi to go along with it) and offered to show me and my friend Jen how it is done.
 I have to say, it was a complete game-changer.
 If you love pesto, you really have to try this.
 Her technique results in an incredibly special pesto.

 Most of the pesto you encounter here in the U.S. is different for a few reasons.
 First off, most of what you see is made by machine, usually a food processor or hand blender.
 This holds true even if it is homemade.
-Don't get me wrong, it usually tastes good, but because the ingredients aren't hand chopped you end up with a texture that is more like like a moist paste and there little to no definition between ingredients.
+Don't get me wrong, it usually tastes good, but because the ingredients aren't hand chopped you end up with a texture that is more like like a moist, uniform paste with little to no definition between ingredients.
+This pesto is something different.

 During my lesson I quickly began to realize chopping all the ingredients by hand is key because this prevents the ingredients from becoming a completely homogenized emulsion or paste.
-When you dress a pasta with a pesto that has been hand chopped the minuscule flecks of basil will separate from the olive oil in places, you get definition between ingredients, and bright flavors pop in a way they don't when they've been blended into one.
+When you dress a pasta with a pesto that has been hand chopped the minuscule flecks of basil will separate from the olive oil, pine nuts, and Parmesan cheese in places.
+You get definition between ingredients, and bright flavors pop in a way they don't when they've been blended into one.

-Another thing, Genovese pesto is famous in part because it is often made with young, small basil leaves.
-For us non-Italians it is easy to find Genovese basil in stores and at farmer's markets particularly in the summer, but chances are it wasn't picked young.
+Genovese pesto is famous in part because it is often made with young, small basil leaves.
+For us non-Italians it is easy to find Genovese basil in stores and at farmer's markets, particularly in the summer.
+That said, chances are it wasn't picked young.
 I wouldn't worry about it too much, simply by hand chopping all your ingredients, you will see a major shift in personality of your pesto.

-If you're serious about making good pesto using the hand-chop technique you'll need a sharp (preferably large, single blade) mezzaluna, or a good knife.
-The sharpness of your blade absolutely matters - you don't want to bruise or tear your basil.
+Per the above, this pesto celebrates hand-chopping.
+Correspondingly, if you're serious about making good pesto using the hand-chop technique you'll need a sharp (preferably large, single blade) mezzaluna, or a good knife.
+The sharpness of your blade absolutely matters because you don't want to bruise or tear your basil.
 Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Chopping the ingredients will take twenty minutes or so.
 Once you chop your ingredients, you'll form them into a cake, pictured above.
 You add olive oil to this cake, and it's magic - below.

 How to Store Pesto